pedasmith/ExtractData/SimpleExportBingMapsCollection/Assets/_Work_List.md

 UX for the extract.
 Normally it's super fast but converting the ypid takes time UX for when there isn't a Collections visible.
 Gather useful debug info and offer to email?
-N Items: ___ should be a cheerier message about how the extract is complete Use the collection name for the output?
+N Items: ___ should be a cheerier message about how the extract is complete

+2025-08-31: DONE: Export.
+Use a file picker.
+Uses the collection name for the suggested file name.
+2025-08-31: DONE: Icons + added to Gihub
 2025-08-30: DONE: The Ypid work queue is wrong!
 It starts off at "my" location.
 The only choice is to wait e.g. 5 seconds?
 2025-08-30: DONE: Parse the Ypid URL to get the cp latitude and longitude.
 Save latitude and longitude in MapCollectionItem
 2025-08-30: DONE: Add new YPID class.
 Usage pattern is add to queue, start queue, wait for completion, get results.